 In my published research, I look at a two-dimensional droplet in a thin mold that I pump fluid into.
 At first, when the expanding droplet is very small (has a small radius) it looks perfectly circular.
 In fact, even though researchers before me knew that eventually the droplet as it expanded would change its shape, they were not aware of how that unstable condition on the circular boundary started.

 This is important.
 Those researchers, including me, saw a circular droplet boundary because we did not know what was happening (experienced by the universal subsystem) close to the injection-hole/source/center of the circular droplet.
 We were more focused on the droplet’s boundary shape than the behavior of the fluid within.

 When I looked at a very low energy expansion between two very viscous fluids where the droplet behavior (expansion) was slow, I was able to see how the droplet first started oscillating about the injection-hole/source/center:

 Even though the droplet looks circular to us, it isn’t circular to itself.
 Now why would we care about how it sees itself?
-Because if we’re interested in self-identification and self-awareness, we need to start small with simple systems to discover how our universe organizes itself into form and how that form forces it to functionally behave (Or, how it functionally behaves might force its forms).
+Because if we’re interested in self-identification and self-awareness, we need to start small with simple systems, to discover how our universe organizes itself into form and how that form forces it to functionally behave (Or, how it functionally behaves might force its forms).
 The expanding droplet’s relationship across its boundary varies, depends on lots of things.
-But for any droplet, that boundary relationship or boundary change happens when the droplet begins to oscillate about its central source (injection hole).
+But for any droplet, that boundary relationship or boundary change happens when the droplet begins to oscillate about its central source (injection hole (singularity source).

 The above described behavior is how a droplet changes its shape, but not to us—only to itself.
 When this low energy (as compared to our expanding universe) droplet expands into a more viscous syrupy fluid environment, it begins to have some trouble (in pushing the other fluid out of the way), its boundary offsetting from the injection-hole/source/center—creating more tension in one side of its boundary (the sine wave trough) than the other (the sine wave crest).

 We can learn two things about how the universe potentially functions from the discoveries above: